usuaero/MachUpX/docs/source/creating_input_files.md

 >>>>>If extra clustering is desired (for example at a sharp change in geometry) the user can specify a list of additional span fractions here about which control points should be clustered.
 Can only be used is "distribution" is "cosine_cluster".
 Defaults to no extra clustering.
 >>>>
 >>>>**"reid_corrections" : bool, optional**
 >>>>>Whether to apply corrections to this wing segment to implement the general approach to lifting-line developed by Reid (Reid, et al. "A General Approach to Lifting-Line Theory, Applied to Wings with Sweep," *AIAA SciTech Forum*, 2020.).
-These analytic corrections increase accuracy and ensure grid convergence for swept wings and wings in sideslip.
+For those not familiar with the general implementation of numerical lifting-line, it is highly recommended to read the paper.
+These analytic corrections increase accuracy and ensure grid convergence for swept wings and wings in sideslip but may cause unexpected behavior for the uninformed user.
 Defaults to False.
 >>>>
 >>>>**"joint_length" : float, optional**
 >>>>>The non-dimensional joint lengths to be used in the Reid corrections.
 Defaults to 0.15.
 Note that any joint length less than the default is considered by Reid to be numerically sensitive.